AliRizaSevgili/WEB322---Web-Programming-Tools-and-Frameworks/Assignment_3_WEB322/README.md

 This project is the third assignment for the WEB322 course at Seneca College.
 The objective of this assignment is to expand upon the foundation laid in Assignment 2 by adding new routes and functionality to handle item addition and data querying.
 The project utilizes **Node.js**, **Express**, and **Cloudinary** to manage and store data and images.

-## Submission Information

-- **Due Date**: See BlackBoard for the due date.
-Late submissions will result in a grade of ZERO.
-- **Assessment Weight**: 9% of the final course grade.

 ## Project Overview

 This project introduces: